Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: The case

-The same results could have been obtained from a purely mathematical analysis.
-In $d=1$ there are two possible space groups $\Gamma$: $\Zb$ and $\Db_\infty$ (see Table 1) \cite{nilse}.
-These arise from identification of the isometries of $\Rb$ that act as generators of the group.
-The orbifolds (quotient spaces) $\Rb/\Gamma$ are two: the circumference and the interval.
+A purely mathematical approach may have produced the same outcomes.
+Two alternative space groups $\Gamma$ in $d=1$ are $\Zb$ and $\Db_\infty$ (see Table 1) \cite{nilse}.
+These result from identifying the isometries of $\Rb$ that serve as the group's generators.
+The circumference and the interval are the two orbifolds (quotient spaces) $\Rb/\Gamma$.

-Is is worthwhile to mention that the space group $\Db_\infty$ can be defined equally well in terms of two $\pi$-rotations $\Db_\infty \simeq \Zb_2 \times \Zb_2$.
-The classification of $d=1$ momentum space orbifolds, therefore, yields the same resulting topologies of Fermi seas as the previous analysis based on the simple physical picture.
+It is important to note that the space group $\Db_\infty$ can be defined equally well in terms of two $\pi$-rotations: $\Db_\infty \simeq \Zb_2 \times \Zb_2$.
+As a result, the classification of $d=1$ momentum space orbifolds produces the same Fermi sea topologies as the earlier study based on the straightforward physical picture.

-This mathematical analysis may be generalized to higher dimensional lattices (in particular, to $d=2$ and $d=3$) by promoting as a guiding principle the construction of all momentum orbifold spaces obtained from $\Rb^{d}$ and $\Gamma$, where $\Gamma$ denotes the crystallographic symmetry group of the lattice, which define the available spaces to be filled by free fermions.
+By promoting as a guiding principle the construction of all momentum orbifold spaces obtained from $\Rb^{d}$ and $\Gamma$, where $\Gamma$ denotes the crystallographic symmetry group of the lattice and defines the available spaces to be filled by free fermions, this mathematical analysis can be extended to higher dimensional lattices (specifically, to $d=2$ and $d=3$).